threefoldtech/tfstor/README.md

 ## Building

 To build it yourself, clone the repo and then use the standard rust tools.
-To build the server, the `binary` feature is needed.
 There is also an optional `refcount` feature which adds reference counting to data blocks.
 If this feature is not enabled, data blocks will never be deleted (even if they) aren't used anymore.
 The `vendored` feature can be used if a static binary is needed.

 ```
 git clone https://github.com/leesmet/s3-cas